Dene–Yeniseian languages: Reception

 At the time of publication, Vajda's proposals had been favorably reviewed by several specialists of Na–Dene and Yeniseian languages—although at times with caution—including Michael Krauss, Jeff Leer, James Kari, and Heinrich Werner, as well as a number of other respected linguists, such as Bernard Comrie, Johanna Nichols, Victor Golla, Michael Fortescue, Eric Hamp, and Bill Poser.
 Support in regards to cultural anthropology and folklore for Vajda's hypotheses include works by Russian anthropologist Yuri Berezkin and American academic Joseph A. P. Wilson, giving examples of shared folkloric and technological cues for the potential Proto-Dené-Yeniseian speakers.

 One significant exception is the critical review of the volume of collected papers by Lyle Campbell and a response by Vajda published in late 2011 that imply that the proposal is not settled at the present time.
 Other reviews and notices of the volume appeared in 2011 and 2012 by Keren Rice, Jared Diamond, and Michael Dunn.
 Sicoli and Holton 2014, applying Bayesian analysis to typological data from Dene and Yeniseian languages, constructed phylogenies that suggest that the Dene–Yeniseian connection "more likely represents a radiation out of Beringia with a back migration into Central Asia than a migration from Central Asia or Western Asia to North America".

 In 2012, Georgiy Starostin questioned the validity of the macrofamily, citing the fact that "Vajda's 'regular correspondences' are not... properly 'regular' in the classic comparative-historical sense of the word".
 He also notes that Vajda's "treatment of the verbal morphology" involves "a tiny handful of intriguing isomorphisms... surrounded by an impenetrable sea of assumptions and highly controversial internal reconstructions that create an illusion of systemic reconstruction where there really is none".
 Nonetheless, Starostin concedes that Vajda's work "is, by all means, a step forward", and that it "may eventually point the way towards research on grammaticalization paths in Yeniseian and Na–Dene".

-Instead of forming a separate family, Starostin believes that both Yeniseian and Na–Dene are part of a much larger grouping called Dene–Caucasian.
-Starostin states that the two families are related in a large sense, but there is no special relationship between them that would suffice to create a separate family between these two language families.
+A 2013 study stated that the Ket people themselves had received the Dene–Yeniseian hypothesis well, being aware of similar physical features they observe on documentaries on television.

 In 2015, Paul Kiparsky endorsed Dene–Yeniseian, saying that "the morphological parallelism and phonological similarities among corresponding affixes is most suggestive, but most compelling evidence for actual relationship comes from those sound correspondences which can be accounted for by independently motivated regular sound changes".

 As of 2024, Lyle Campbell continues to doubt the validity of Dene–Yeniseian, saying that "neither the lexical evidence with putative sound correspondences nor the morphological evidence adduced has proven sufficient to support a genealogical relationship between Na–Dene and Yeniseian".

-The Ket people themselves have received the Dene–Yeniseian hypothesis well, being aware of similar physical features they observe on documentaries on television.
+In 2025, a team of geneticists provided evidence that the ancient Paleo-Siberian genetic contribution to Athabaskan populations in Alaska stemmed from a population that lived to the west of Lake Baikal in the Late Neolithic and Bronze Age, and that this population also contributed genetically to modern Yeniseian populations.
+The authors of the study interpret this as "providing the first genetic data in support of the 'Dene-Yeniseian' hypothesis."